 Once the file format is created, we can use the copy into a command to load data to the destination table in snowflake using the below query.

 → Let’s verify data load using count(*),

-As shown above, all 11.3 million records from GCP google trends dataset are loaded to snowflake.
+As shown above, all 11.3 million records from the GCP google trends dataset are loaded to snowflake.
 Repeat this process for each dataset that you want to use.